Twin Perspectives

 Quickly, this molten deposit turned into a soft rock, whilst eventual erosion created the peaked landscape that we see today.
 This unusual topography was soon utilised by humans, who built vast and cavernous underground cities beneath the chalky ground (more on that later), alongside cave dwellings and elaborate churches.

-Indeed, whilst hot air ballooning in Cappadocia is certainly one of the region’s draws, there is also plenty else to explore and see in this ancient region.
+Indeed, whilst hot air ballooning in Cappadocia is certainly one of the region’s draws, there is also plenty else to see and do in Cappadocia.

 A guide to hot air ballooning in Cappadocia, Turkey.